gem/oq-engine/doc/installing/linux-generic.md

 Installation completed.
 To enable it run 'source /home/auser/openquake/env.sh'
 ```

-The demo files are located in `~/openquake/share/openquake/engine/demos`.
+The demo files are located in `~/openquake/share/openquake/engine/demos` for standard installations or `__custom_folder__/share/openquake/engine/demos` if a different folder is specified during installation.

+The OpenQuake manual is located in `~/openquake/share/doc/OpenQuake manual.pdf` for standard installations or `__custom_folder__/share/doc/OpenQuake manual.pdf` if a different folder is specified during installation.

 ### Upgrade from a previous installation